Research

 Working Papers

-Missionary Competition, Education, and Long-run Political Development: Evidence from Africa. (with Horacio Larreguy and Carlos Schmidt-Padilla) Revise & Resubmit, Comparative Political Studies.
+Missionary Competition, Education, and Long-run Political Development: Evidence Across Regime Types in Africa. (with Horacio Larreguy and Carlos Schmidt-Padilla) Revise & Resubmit, Comparative Political Studies.

 Abstract

 In Africa, missionaries used schooling to gain adherents.
-We study how historical missionary activity shaped long-run education and political development by exploiting plausibly exogenous variation in exposure to Catholic missionaries generated by their territorial administration system.
-Using a regression discontinuity design, we show that proximity to historical diocese headquarters led to an increased presence of Catholic missionaries, as well as long-term positive effects on Catholic identification and educational outcomes.
-In line with recent literature, the effects on political outcomes vary by regime type.
+We study how historical missionary activity shaped long-run education and political development across regime types.
+We exploit plausibly exogenous variation in exposure to Catholic missionaries generated by their territorial administration system.
+Using a regression discontinuity design, we show that proximity to historical diocese headquarters generally led to an increased presence of Catholic missionaries, as well as long-term positive effects on Catholic identity and educational outcomes.
+The effects on political outcomes vary by regime type.
 Only individuals exposed to greater historical missionary activity in open anocraciesrelative to those in democracies and closed anocraciesare more likely to participate in politics.
-Moreover, they are also the only ones that are more sophisticated, supportive of democratic institutions, and disenchanted with the state of democracy and incumbent in their countries.
+Moreover, they are also the only ones who are more engaged, supportive of democratic institutions, and disenchanted with the state of democracy and incumbent in their countries.

 [Download PDF]